Anon-Planet/thgtoa/guide.md

     -   The closed-source utility PrivaZer <https://privazer.com/> <sup>[[Archive.org]][588]</sup>

-I prefer PrivaZer because it has more customization and smarter features, but I would understand if you do not trust them and prefer open-source software in which case I would recommend BleachBit which offers a bit less customization but similar functionalities.
+I prefer PrivaZer because it has more customization and smarter features, but we would understand if you do not trust them and prefer open-source software in which case we would recommend BleachBit which offers a bit less customization but similar functionalities.

 Both these tools can be used for cleaning many things such as: